 Turbidity is a "measure of the relative clarity of water.
 It is caused by colloidal matter, such as clay, silt, finely divided organic and inorganic matter, plankton and other microscopic organisms suspended in the water.
-It is not a direct measure of suspended particles suspended in the water.
+It is not a direct measure of suspended particles in the water.
 Rather, turbidity measures of the scattering effect that such particles have on light.

 The most important health-related effect of turbidity is its ability to shield microorganisms from disinfection.
 Turbidity has been shown to be correlated with the contamination of water by Giardia and Cryptosporidium.
-Hence, turbidity serves as a measure for indicating the risk of contamination by these pathogens.
+Hence, turbidity serves to estimate the risk of contamination by these pathogens.
 Ministry Guidelines for Turbidity in drinking water are 1NTU.
-NTU's stands for "nephelometric turbidity units" and is a scale developed for this test.
+NTU's refers to "nephelometric turbidity units" and is a scale developed for this test.